FREE

 It’s Time for Transformational Climate Policy

-The harmful effects of climate change are happening faster than expected.
+Harmful effects of climate change are happening faster than expected.
 We need policies and initiatives that do more to keep up with the pace of change.

-The evidence of the human impact on climate change is well-established.
+Evidence of the human impact on climate change is well-established.
 The challenge for policymakers now is to understand the true pace and consequences of that impact and how to combat it.

 In the AR6 Synthesis Report: Climate Change 2023, published by the Intergovernmental Panel on Climate Change, the panel indicated awareness that its reports understate the magnitude of the problem we face.
 Climate change is effecting the world at a more rapid pace than ever before, creating “climate surprises” that leave societies with little time to mitigate or adapt to their impact.